-The Dance class will include activities to strengthen core muscle groups, correct body alignment, muscle memory, focus, and strategic flexibility ailments along the modern, jazz, and lyrical syllabus criteria.
+DanceGr 9-121 year1 creditThe Dance class will include activities to strengthen core muscle groups, correct body alignment, muscle memory, focus, and strategic flexibility ailments along the modern, jazz, and lyrical syllabus criteria.
 Students will also learn rhythm in a more technical format for use of choreographic skills and dance movement memory alongside dance anatomy and history.
 This course may be repeated as an elective credit.
+Dance can earn either a PE or an Arts credit.